Governance, Structure and Endorsement Processes

-**we recognize people are busy and have other jobs and conflicts, we ask SC members to notify the committee when they have period busy periods, etc. and identify back ups for their role.
+**we recognize people are busy and have other jobs and conflicts, we ask SC members to notify the committee when they have busy periods, etc. and identify back ups for their role.
 Formal leaves of absence can be requested for up to six months.

 Process for Electing Steering Committee Members:

-- The JP Progressives Steering Committee will make a nomination for the voting members to ratify at the Annual Meeting in the January timeframe of each year.
+- The JP Progressives Steering Committee will make a nomination for the voting members to ratify at the Annual Meeting which will take place in Q1 of each year.
 Steering Committee must have consensus for all members to be put forward.
 The membership vote will need to meet the same threshold, i.e. 60% of the ballots cast, as endorsement decisions;

-- Nominated Steering members will provide a short written summary of their work to date, reasons for wanting to be on the Steering Committee, and proposed activities for the coming year as background for the vote.
+- All nominated Steering members will provide a short written summary of their work to date, reasons for wanting to be on the Steering Committee, and proposed activities for the coming year as background for the vote.

 Annual Meeting and Annual Strategy Priorities:

-- Steering Committee members will be voted upon as a group at the annual meeting in the December/ January timeframe for another one-year term through a vote by all voting members;
+- Steering Committee members will be voted upon as a group at the annual meeting in the Q1 of each year for another one-year term through a vote by all voting members;

 - Nominated Steering members will provide a summary of their work to date, reasons for wanting to be on the Steering Committee, and proposed activities for the coming year as background for their vote;

 - Voting members will be given an opportunity to propose and vote on key priorities for JPP in the coming year in advance of the meeting;

 - If there is not 60% support for either the Steering Committee slate or the direction of the organization, this indication of no-confidence from the membership will result in the creation of an ad hoc committee composed of representatives from the JPP Steering committee as well as the voting members to resolve the outstanding issues.